Towards a deeper fundamental understanding of (Al,Sc)N ferroelectric nitrides: Results

 What is also interesting to realize is that the experimental axial ratio for higher Sc compositions are much lower than the ones predicted by DFT (using VCA or SQS structures).
 For instance, for a Sc concentration of 0.40, computations provides a $c/a$ of about 1.53-1.54 while the measurements of Ref. \cite{Akiyama} give a value of $\simeq$ 1.47.
 We thus would like to raise the possibility that, for $x$ equal or larger than 30\% and up to $\simeq$ 45\%, the wurtzite phase may not be the ground state but rather a metastable state that can coexist with either the H5 structure or even more likely the rocksalt phase that have both much smaller $c/a$ -- namely, of about 1.2 and 1, respectively.
 Such a hypothesis may be in line with the fact that both Refs. \cite{Satoh} and \cite{Akiyama} found that the observed in-plane lattice parameter $a$ increases much faster with Sc composition for $x$ larger than 30\% and that the out-of-plane lattice parameter $c$ measured in Ref. \cite{Akiyama} decreases with Sc concentration above 30\% while it was increasing when enhancing $x$ from 0 to 0.2 (note that the unit cell volume extracted from Ref. \cite{Akiyama} as a function of Sc also deviates from the Vegard's law at 30\% and that a non-monotonic behavior of $c$ with compositions was also observed in Ref. \cite{Andryinew}).
 Experiments are called for to confirm such a possibility

 Let us now pay attention to an energy path connecting the equilibrium H5 structure to the equilibrium WZ phase for our studied compositions as predicted by our VCA-DFT computations.
-For that, we consider structures for which the $u$ internal parameter as well as the $a$ and $c$ lattice parameters follow a straight line joining the corresponding values of these two phases, and compute their energy.
-Figures 3(a) and 3(b) show the resulting energy {\it versus} $c/a$ and as a function of $u_{shift}$, respectively, for our various (Al,Sc)N alloys, choosing the zero of energy as the energy of the (compositionally-dependent) reference structure.
+For that, we consider structures for which the $u$ internal parameter as well as the $a$ and $c$ lattice parameters are linearly interpolated and extrapolated between these two phases, and compute their energy.
+Figures 3(a) and 3(b) show the resulting energy {\it versus} $c/a$ and as a function of $u_{shift}$, respectively, for our various (Al,Sc)N alloys, choosing the zero of energy as the energy of the (compositionally-dependent) reference structure (because of the aforementioned interpolation and extrapolation, each data point in Figs. 3a and 3b is associated with different ($u_{shift}$,$c/a$) combination.
+In other words, $u_{shift}$ evolves when $c/a$ changes and {\it vice-versa}).

 The energy minimum of the wurtzite structure becomes shallower when increasing the Sc composition, even basically almost disappearing for the Sc concentration of 40\% (note that we numerically checked that it does disappear for higher Sc compositions, such as 50\%).
-In contrast, the H5 structure possesses an energy that becomes deeper, even ``overtaking'' that of the wurtzite structure between 20\% and 30\% of Sc (note, however, that we numerically found that using SQS structures and different functionals within DFT can lead to a slightly higher Sc critical composition at which the H5 structure has a lower energy than WZ).
-Such latter fact emphasizes again a possibility that we raised above, namely that the WZ phase is not the ground state anymore in disordered Al$_{1-x}$Sc$_x$N solid solutions with Sc compositions larger than $\simeq$ 30\%.
+In contrast, the H5 structure possesses an energy that becomes deeper, even ``overtaking'' that of the wurtzite structure between 20\% and 30\% of Sc, as emphasized in Fig. 3c (note, however, that we numerically found that using SQS structures and different functionals within DFT can lead to a slightly higher Sc critical composition at which the H5 structure has a lower energy than WZ).
+Such latter fact emphasizes again a possibility that we raised above, namely that the WZ phase is not the ground state anymore in disordered Al$_{1-x}$Sc$_x$N solid solutions with Sc compositions larger than $\simeq$ 30\%; the energies shown in Fig. 3c, and more precisely their difference, quantify the relative stability of the WZ {\it versus} the H5 phase for each selected composition.